Mapotempo/addok_search2steps/README.md

 Use as normal Addok search query, with required `q` and other `limit`, `autocomplete`, etc, including filters.

-Search2steps introduce a new required parameter: `q0` for preliminary search.
+Search2steps introduce a new parameter: `q0` for preliminary search.

 ```
 http://localhost:7878/search2steps?q0=Brest&q=Rue+du+Restic&limit=5